 Protein powder is often a big staple in the everyday diets of strength athletes.
 You may go through your tubs pretty quickly and regularly.
 But then you come across one you forgot about in the back of the cabinet.
 Figuring out how long it’s been there might feel like an urgent task.
 Naturally, you want to know whether it’s safe to toss old protein powder into a protein shake.

 There are different types of protein powder, so whether it’s a whey or a plant-based alternative, your mileage may vary.
 Many packages will list a “best by” or “use by” date.
-But navigating what exactly that means — whether protein powder expires — can be tricky.
-Turns out that it depends just how long it’s been in the cabinet, but your protein powder may last longer than you think.
+But navigating what exactly that means — and figuring out whether protein powder goes bad — can be tricky.
+Turns out that it depends on more than how long it’s been in the cabinet.
+And your protein powder may last longer than you think.

 Editor’s Note: The content on BarBend is meant to be informative in nature, but it should not be taken as medical advice.
 When starting a new training regimen and/or diet, it is always a good idea to consult with a trusted medical professional.
 We are not a medical resource.
 The opinions and articles on this site are not intended for use as diagnosis, prevention, and/or treatment of health problems.
 They are not substitutes for consulting a qualified medical professional.